What Is a Canapé? Behind Chef’s Creations.

 Step 2: Sourcing fresh, gourmet ingredients

-Flavour doesn’t just come from a combination of spices and seasoning.
-The best flavour comes from within, and most chefs will go straight to the source when shopping for their canapé ingredients.
-The secret sauce to any mouth-watering dish is the freshness of ingredients used, and most chefs look for produce that has reached peak flavour and maturity.
+The flavour doesn’t just come from a combination of spices and seasoning.
+The best flavour comes from within, and most chefs will go straight to the source when shopping for their canape ingredients.
+The secret sauce to any mouth-watering dish is the ingredients’ freshness, and most chefs look for produce that has reached peak flavour and maturity.

-Shopping for canapés isn’t as simple as checking the list and grabbing the number of vegetables needed.
-It’s a laborious task of inspecting each and every item, smelling it, feeling it, and getting a good sense of ripeness before putting it in the basket.
-You’d better bet that a chef’s inventive recipe is not going to be wasted on a less-than-incredible vegetable or seafood.
+Shopping for canapes isn’t as simple as checking the list and grabbing the number of vegetables needed.
+It’s an uphill task of inspecting every item, smelling it, feeling it, and getting a good sense of ripeness before putting it in the basket.
+You’d better bet that a chef’s inventive recipe will not be wasted on a less-than-incredible vegetable or seafood.

-The time chefs spend in markets doesn’t just involve picking ingredients and assessing their quality.
-There’s a lot of effort that goes into building relationships with store owners.
+Chefs’ time in markets doesn’t just involve picking ingredients and assessing their quality.
+A lot of effort goes into building relationships with store owners.
 Having a good rapport with the staff at a fish market means the chef will get the freshest and best salmon of the day.
 If the chef knows the farmer well, they’ll save them the ripest pick of the bunch each time.

-Chefs put an enormous amount of work into getting to know their producers and building relationships to ensure the customer ends up with premium ingredients and delicious canapés.
+Chefs spend much time getting to know their producers and building relationships to ensure customers receive premium ingredients and delicious canapés.

 Step 3: Slicing, dicing, and prepping

-Canapés are complex.
-The number of ingredients and the amount of preparation that can go into a single bite-sized piece of art is astounding.
+Canapes are complex.
+The amount of ingredients and preparation that can go into a single bite-sized piece of art is astounding.
 That dollop of sauce?
 It could have taken hours to cook.
-There’s making the broth for the sauce, chopping the ingredients, boiling it down, thickening it, refrigerating it… and then each canapé may end up with only a few drops.
-Extremely flavoursome drops, but still.
+There’s making the broth for the sauce, chopping the ingredients, boiling it down, thickening it, refrigerating it… and then each canape may end up with only a few drops—extremely flavoursome drops, but still.

-Every ingredient in the tiny flavour bombs that are premium canapés requires precise chopping, slicing, dicing and prepping.
-Some ingredients are roasted while others are fried.
-Some are steamed while others are experimented with and turned into foam.
+Every ingredient in the tiny flavour bombs that are premium canapés requires precise chopping, slicing, dicing, and prepping.
+Some ingredients are roasted, while others are fried.
+Some are steamed, while others are experimented with and turned into foam.
 Some require freezing, others require toasting.
-Some are glazed, others are reduced.
+Some are glazed, others reduced.

-Canapé creation is all about balancing the unique needs and aspects of every delicate ingredient and bringing them together seamlessly.
+Canapé creation is about balancing every delicate ingredient’s unique needs and aspects and bringing them together seamlessly.
 It’s no easy feat.
-Next time you pop a canapé in your mouth, stop for a moment and appreciate all the effort that has gone into that end product.
+Next time you pop an appetiser in your mouth, stop and appreciate all the effort into that end product.
 Relish it.

 Step 4: Plating up